What Are KPIs in Advertising? +10 Marketing KPIs Affiliates Need to Monitor

 Cost-per-click (CPC) is relatively superficial because it only shows the cost of each click without much context.
 That said, it’s actually a pretty useful metric when monitoring your finances and making projections, especially if you work with a platform that filters out unwanted clicks.

 The quality and relevance scores vary from one platform to the other.
 These may also carry different names depending on the traffic source or monetization model you’re using.
 In simple terms, these metrics help you evaluate the quality of your ads while telling you if the content being served is relevant to the audience members.

 7. Average Rank

 If you’re working with a platform that employs RTB technology, you may also want to keep a close eye on the average rank of your ads.
-In RTB, the bidding for each ad is performed in a matter of seconds, but this process takes countless variables into consideration.
+In RTB, the bidding for each ad is performed in a matter of seconds, but this process considers countless variables.
 Average rank allows you to see where each ad ranks on average, which reveals the work you need to do to achieve the results you want.

 8. Ad Frequency

 The ad frequency of your creatives tells you how many times users see your content over a specific period of time.
 For instance, you can have your ad frequency set to show your content to the same user a couple of times per day, or make sure that people only see the same ad once every few months.

 Cost-per-lead or CPL is another marketing KPI that’s similar to CPA and CAC, but it deals specifically with leads rather than sales or conversions.
 Depending on the offer you’re working with, you can use this data to determine how much money you’ll make as well as to figure out what parts of your content are producing the best results.

 10. Engagement and Bounce Rate